 Patients must only come to the hospital if there is a clinical need for you to be seen (i.e an appointment).
 If you need to enter the hospital, please use only the main front entrance unless your appointment letter indicates another entrance.

-A small welcome team of staff and St John’s Ambulance volunteers, based at the main entrance will stream all incoming patients and visitors so you get to where you need to be quickly, with the least risk.
+A small welcome team of volunteers, based at the main entrance will stream all incoming patients and visitors so you get to where you need to be quickly, with the least risk.

 Attending your appointment

-Do not come to the hospital if you have any symptoms of coronavirus (a new continuous cough, a high temperature or loss of/change to taste or smell).
+Do not come to the hospital if you or anyone in your household has any any symptoms of coronavirus (a new continuous cough, a high temperature or loss of/change to taste or smell), tested positive or are awaiting the results of a PCR test.

 All patients and visitors will be expected to comply with existing social distancing and hand hygiene measures in addition to wearing face coverings while in the hospital setting.